 The present KEP herd numbers nine – the largest domesticated matriarchal herd in the country.
 Our style of management offers guests the opportunity to get up close and personal with our elephants, on elephant terms.
 Responsible and educational interactions allow guests to appreciate the awe-inspiring presence of these animals, but still give the elephants the space and freedom to choose where they want to move, what they want to eat and who they want to interact with.
 There are no fences to spoil the close encounter and our environment encourages elephants to exhibit natural behaviours.

 Daily Tours leave on the half hour every day from 08h30, with the last tour leaving at 16h00.

-Once in a lifetime opportunity to ride on the back of one of these incredible creatures in nature.
+Once in a lifetime opportunity to take a walk with one of these incredible creatures in nature.